-If you’re one of the around 33 million Americans who have an overactive bladder, you know how uncomfortable the condition can be.
-The most common complaints from people with overactive bladder are the irritation and the constant need to urinate.
+If you’re one of the estimated 33 million Americans who have an overactive bladder, you know how uncomfortable the condition can be.
+The most common complaints from people with overactive bladder are the irritation it can cause and the near-constant need to urinate.

 Some people find that their overactive bladder symptoms get worse when they eat or drink certain things.
 The most common triggers seem to be:

 · Citrus juices and fruits